SSchwartz214/quantified-self-be/README.md

 * GET /api/v1/foods

-Returns all foods currently in the database
+  * Returns all foods currently in the database
-example:

 ```
    {